Jeanjx16Z/Codveda/README.md

-# Codveda
 ## Task 1: Data Collection and Web Scraping (Codveda Data Science Internship Entry Test)

-**Deskripsi:** Mengumpulkan data dari sebuah website menggunakan teknik web scraping.
+**Description:** Collect data from a website using web scraping techniques.

-**Tujuan:**

-* Mengidentifikasi website target dan memeriksa strukturnya.
+**Objectives:**

+* Identify a target website and inspect its structure.
-* Menggunakan library `BeautifulSoup` dan `requests` untuk melakukan scraping data dari halaman web.
+* Utilize the `BeautifulSoup` and `requests` libraries to scrape data from web pages.
-* Menyimpan data yang telah di-scrape dalam format terstruktur (contoh: CSV, JSON).
+* Store the scraped data in a structured format (e.g., CSV, JSON).
-* Menangani tantangan umum seperti paginasi dan konten dinamis.

-**Tools yang Digunakan:**
+* Handle common challenges such as pagination and dynamic content.

+**Tools:**

 * Python
 * BeautifulSoup